 Sempervivum blooms resemble the feathered top knots of exotic hen breeds that urban farmers, 4-H exhibitors, and avian pet owners raise.
 Maybe I'm overly fanciful about the name hens and chicks, but those unexpected bright pink blossoms fuel my imagination.

-Agave is a kind of succulent, often mistaken for the cactus.
+Agave is a kind of succulent types, often mistaken for the cactus.
 Be aware that all succulents are succulent plants.
 However, not all succulents are cacti.
 The major distinction between agaves versus Cacti is the absence of leaves.
 Cacti don't have leaves, whereas they do in agaves.

 Image Credit: succulentsandmore.com